Philadelphia Union Head Coach

 Head Athletic Trainer

-Head Athletic Trainer Paul Rushing enters his third season with Philadelphia Union after spending five years as a certified athletic trainer for ATHLETICO, INC. Rushing was assigned to the U.S. U-17 Residency Program in Bradenton, Fla., where he previously worked with coach John Hackworth and a large number of Union players.
+Head Athletic Trainer Paul Rushing will enter his sixth season with Philadelphia Union in 2015 after spending five years as a certified athletic trainer for ATHLETICO, INC. Rushing was assigned to the U.S. U-17 Residency Program in Bradenton, Fla., where he previously worked with coach John Hackworth and a large number of Union players.

 Prior to his work with the U-17’s, Rushing spent three years at the IMG/Bollettieri Sports Academies, where he worked with closely with both the men’s and women’s soccer programs.
 Certified in First Aid and CPR, he also served as a personal trainer, creating and monitoring customized diet and weight training programs.